jedisct1/libsodium-doc/internals/README.md

 ### Static analysis

-Continous static analysis of the Sodium source code is provided by Coverity.
+Continous static analysis of the Sodium source code is provided by Coverity and Facebook's Infer.

 On Windows, static analysis is done using Visual Studio and Viva64 PVS-Studio.